eideee/data-analytics-migration-to-tableau/README.md

 ![destination wt highest number of flights ii](https://user-images.githubusercontent.com/53040471/214317497-6a194704-48fa-4663-a09e-ce47e610f00f.jpg)

-## Milestone 4 - Integrate Tableau Desktop with PostgreSQL RDS
+## 4 - Integrate Tableau Desktop with PostgreSQL RDS

 ### Download and install Tableau Desktop
 The download and installation processes were executed successfully.